JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Rust SDK.md

 ![zkWasm System Architecture](./media/minirollup-bundled.png)

-Now we delve into the REST service API to see how it supports the zkWasm rollup Application.
+Now we delve into the REST service ABI to see how it supports the zkWasm rollup Application.
 Above figure shows the system execution flow of zkWasm rollup application, and below we will explain each phase in detail.

 ##### **1. Initialization Phase**